Description of McDONNELL DOUGLAS DC-10 PLANE

-The McDonnell Douglas DC-10 is a long-haul airliner, first commissioned in 1971.
-It replaced the DC-8.
+The McDonnell Douglas DC-10 plane is a long-haul airliner, first commissioned in 1971, replacing the DC-8.
 Its cargo version is the DC-10 CF (convertible passengers and freight) and F (freight).
 The latter can carry 30 463 l pallets or 25 LD3 containers, for a total load of 43 tons.

-The original DC-10-10 version was developed following an order from American Airlines in 1966.
+The original DC-10 plane was developed following an order from American Airlines in 1966.
 This American manufacturer was looking for a long-haul aircraft smaller than the Boeing 747, capable of using short runways.

 Following the crash of American Airlines Flight 191 in 1979, the most serious air accident to occur prior to the 2001 attacks in the United States, the FAA withdrew the certification of the DC-10 for five weeks.
-Once allowed to fly again, the aircraft no longer had a public reputation and American Airlines had to go so far as to remove the “DC-10” designation from the “DC-10 Luxury Liners” aircraft to rebuild its reputation.
+Once allowed to fly again, the aircraft had suffered a major blow to its reputation and American Airlines had to go so far as to remove the “DC-10” designation from the “DC-10 Luxury Liners” aircraft to rebuild its reputation.
 Astronaut Charles Conrad was also hired to promote the plane.
-In addition, in 1989, a DC-10 was the victim of a bomb attack in Niger, killing all passengers and crew members.
-The explosion was attributed to Gaddafi.
+In addition, in 1989, a DC-10 was the victim of a bomb attack in Niger attributed to Colonel Gaddafi, killing all passengers and crew members.

-Military companies or freight companies such as FedEx Express still use DC-10s today.
+Military companies and freight companies such as FedEx Express still use DC-10s today.

 An ideal aircraft for all your cargo needs